American Jewish University: History

 The University of Judaism was founded in 1947.
-The spiritual founder was Dr. Mordecai Kaplan, a Jewish thinker and philosopher whose goal was to create an institution representing the diversity of Judaic expression in the United States.
-Another co-founder was Rabbi Jacob Pressman.
+The spiritual founder was Mordecai Kaplan, a Jewish thinker and philosopher whose goal was to create an institution representing the diversity of Judaic expression in the United States.
+The co-founder was Rabbi Jacob Pressman.
 Initially a project of the Jewish Theological Seminary in New York City and the Bureau of Jewish Education of Greater Los Angeles, the UJ became an independent institution in the 1970s.
-It became officially non-denominational with the ascension to the presidency of Dr. Robert Wexler (1992-2018) at the beginning of his tenure.
-Dr. Wexler was preceded in the presidency by Dr. Simon Greenberg (1947–1963) and Dr. David Lieber (1963–1992).
-The current president is Dr. Jeffrey Herbst (2018–present).
+It became officially non-denominational with the ascension to the presidency of Robert Wexler (1992–2018) at the beginning of his tenure.
+Wexler was preceded in the presidency by Simon Greenberg (1947–1963) and David Lieber (1963–1992), and succeeded by Dr. Jeffrey Herbst (2018 to 2025).
+As of spring 2025, Jay Sanderson is serving as the university's current president.

-In March 2007, officials from both the University of Judaism and the Brandeis-Bardin Institute, an education and camping organization in Simi Valley, announced the two parties would merge into a new organization called the American Jewish University.
+In March 2007, officials from the University of Judaism and the Brandeis-Bardin Institute, an education and camping organization in Simi Valley, announced the two parties would merge into a new organization called the American Jewish University.

 Campus resources and facilities

-The American Jewish University campus in Bel Air, California is home to the Ostrow Library, which contains over 120,000 volumes, electronic resources, and contains one of the West Coast's largest collections of Judaica.
-The campus also includes the Gindi Auditorium, a 475-seat theatre featuring concerts, celebrations, and other programs.
-The campus also includes dormitories and a recently completed student union with fitness facilities, a basketball court, and grass field.
+The American Jewish University's Familian campus in Bel Air, California was sold to the Milken Community School in 2024.
+It was home to the Gindi Auditorium, a 475-seat theatre, and the Ostrow Library, which housed over 120,000 volumes, electronic resources, and contained one of the West Coast's largest collections of Judaica.

-American Jewish University's Brandeis-Bardin campus is located in Simi Valley, California and is home to Camp Alonim and the BCI Program, as well as "experiential learning" programs like the Jene Fellowship.
-The campus is also a retreat and conference center.
+American Jewish University's Brandeis-Bardin campus is located in Simi Valley, California and is home to Camp Alonim, the Brandeis Camp Institute Program, as well as a conference center and the House of the Book.
+AJU also operates a facility in Beverly Hills for its Ziegler School of Rabbinic Studies.

 Art galleries

-The Marjorie and Herman Platt Gallery and Borstein Art Gallery play host to many major exhibitions, both of Jewish and non-Jewish art.
-Past artists at the Platt Gallery have included David Hockney, Jim Dine and Frank Stella as well as works by the Gallery's donor, Herman Platt.
+The Marjorie and Herman Platt Gallery and Borstein Art Gallery hosted many major exhibitions, both of Jewish art and non-Jewish art.
+Artists featured at the Platt Gallery have included David Hockney, Jim Dine and Frank Stella as well as works by the Gallery's donor, Herman Platt.
 The Smalley Sculpture Garden on the campus grounds has a collection that includes the work of well-known contemporary sculptors.
 Dedicated in 1981, the sculptures include works by Beverly Pepper, Sol LeWitt, George Rickey, Jenny Holzer, Anthony Caro and George Rickey.

-Undergraduate study

-The College of Arts and Sciences

-The College of Arts and Sciences was the program of undergraduate study at AJU.
-It was announced in October, 2018, that the university will close the undergraduate program.
-The academic program itself at the college granted the Bachelor of Arts degree.